Documentation to assist with the setup and configuration of the HaloPSA platform

 The benefit with using a service catalogue is you can create custom forms for each service allow you to capture all relevant information in one go by using mandatory fields.
 This eliminates multiple emails to the user trying to obtain critical information for the request, and not to mention the time it takes to do this.

 To configure the service catalogue, head to Services from the home screen.
-There will see several generic services already setup with custom forms behind each.
+There you will see several generic services already setup with custom forms behind each.
 You can use the existing services as a reference if you need to add or edit any services.
 Essentially, each service has a form or template behind it, so when requesting the service, you are taken to that form.
 It will be explained how to edit the forms later in this guide.

 3. Change Control